rafaelcaceres/singuebot/docs/interviews.md

-﻿ROTEIRO DO DIÁLOGO - SINFLOW - FUTURE IN BLACK
+ROTEIRO DO DIÁLOGO - SINFLOW - FUTURE IN BLACK
 1 - APRESENTAÇÃO: (até 15/09)
 Olá, XXX Fellow do FUTURE IN BLACK